tbonfim/shortener/README.md

 # Shortener

+ps.: it doesn't make an url short :(
 ## Approach
 When I started thinking about this test, to avoid having to have a database behind the solution, I decided to implement it using cryptography.
 This way, only handling crypting would solve the duplication problem without any comparison step dependent of database usage.